nkristek/Smaragd/README.md

 ```

 This will execute this validation everytime `SetProperty()` changes this property.
-You can call `Validate()` to execute all validations again.

-For most validations the `PredicateValidation<T>` should suffice, but if you need something more advanced, you should inherit from `Validation<T>`.
+Most of the time `PredicateValidation<T>` should suffice, but if you need something more advanced, you should inherit from `Validation<T>`.

 If you want to perform batch operations and want to pause the validation, you can use `SuspendValidation()`.
 Don't forget to dispose the `IDisposable` after your work is done to continue validation.